Human Composting as a New Death Care Alternative (Updated 2025)

 Human composting is an accelerated method of human decomposition.
 It is scientifically referred to as Natural Organic Reduction (NOR).
 The body is placed in a steel container along with wood chips, alfalfa, and straw.
 Oxygen and heat are applied to the container to speed the process of decomposition.

-What is involved in the process to compost a human body?
+What is involved in the process of composting a human body?

-The deceased body is gently placed into a steel cylinder 8-foot by 4-foot, and wood chips, straw, and alfalfa are added.
-Oxygen is added to the cylinder to speed the decomposition process by increasing the growth of microbes that perform their role of breaking down the organic matter.
+The deceased body is gently placed into a steel cylinder 8 feet by 4 feet, and wood chips, straw, and alfalfa are added.
+Oxygen is added to the cylinder to speed the decomposition process by increasing the growth of microbes that break down the organic matter.

-The cylinder interior heat is kept at around 130 and 160 degrees Fahrenheit, as this is the optimal temperature range for safe and efficient composting and maximum operation of the microbe organisms feeding on the organic matter of the body.
+The cylinder interior heat is kept at around 130 and 160 degrees Fahrenheit, as this is the optimal temperature range for safe and efficient composting and maximum operation of the microbe organisms feeding on the body’s organic matter.

-The contents of the cylinder are “blended” regularly throughout the process to help break up remaining bone fragments.
+The cylinder’s contents are “blended” regularly throughout the process to help break up remaining bone fragments.
 When the body is fully composted, the cylinder produces one cubic yard of soil.
 Any inorganic medical implants are removed from the soil.

 What happens to the bones when a body is composted?